Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 Where `T` is the subtype.
 For example, since `Button` is a widget, the signature of `Button`s signal `realize` is `(::Button, [::Data_t]) -> Nothing`.

 By the end of this chapter, we will have learned when exactly all these signals are emitted and what they mean.
 For now, we will just note that all widgets share these signals.
-For any widget in this chapter or in the docs, these signals are available.
-As such, they will not be listed for every `Widget` subtype.
+For any class subtyping `Widget`, these signals are available.

 ---

 ## Widget Properties

 When displayed on screen, a widgets size and location will be chosen dynamically.
 Resizing the window may or may not resize all widgets inside such that they fill the entire window.
 Multiple properties govern this behavior, and a somewhat complex heuristic determines the exact position and size.
-We can influence this process using multiple widget properties, which we will learn about in this chapter.
+We can influence this process using multiple properties all widgets share.

 Each widget will choose a position and size on screen.
 We call this area, an axis-aligned rectangle, the widgets **allocated area**.

 ### Parent and Children

 Widgets can be inside another widget.
 A widget that can contain other widgets is called a **container** widget.
 Each widget inside this container is called the **child** of the container.
-Whether a widget can contain any children and how many depends on the type of widgets, some may contain no children, exactly one child, exactly two, or any number of children.
+Whether a widget can contain any children and how many depends on the type of widget.
+Some may contain no children, exactly one child, exactly two, or any number of children.
 Shared for all widgets, however, is that each widget has exactly one **parent**.
 This is the widget it is contained within.

 Because a widget can only have exactly one parent, we cannot put the same widget instance into two containers.
-If we want two identical buttons on two different positions on screen, we have to create two button instances.
+If we want two identical `Button`s in two different positions on screen, we have to create two button instances.

 ### Size Request